 Examples of individuals who may qualify under the federal WOTC program include:

-- A veteran who has been unemployed for a total of at least 4 weeks or at least 6 months during the one year period prior to the date of hire.
-(The incentive amount varies depending on the length of unemployment.)
+- Veterans who have been unemployed for a total of at least 4 weeks or at least 6 months during the one year period prior to the date of hire (The incentive amount varies depending on the length of unemployment.)

 Veterans who fall into multiple categories may qualify an employer for a higher level of tax incentive.

-Tax Breaks for Hiring Veterans Have Been Extended
+The Government Has Extended Tax Breaks for Hiring Veterans

-Two significant tax credit programs under the WOTC program were recently extended through 2019.
+The WOTC program recently extended two significant tax credit programs through 2019.
 These are the Returning Heroes and Wounded Warriors credits that apply to unemployed and disabled veterans.
-These programs offer significant incentives in the form of tax credits to employers equaling 40% of the first $6,000-$24,000 of wages earned by qualifying individuals.
+These programs offer significant incentives in the form of tax credits to employers.
+They equal 40% of the first $6,000-$24,000 of wages earned by qualifying individuals.
 That’s $2,400-9,600 per qualified new hire.

 There are also Special Employer Incentive (SEI) programs for training newly hired vets on the job including partial reimbursement for salary and supplies.
-With this type of opportunity, employers can defray some of the cost of taking on job candidates who may have less experience in a given field while helping these veterans become better equipped for future careers.
+With this type of opportunity, employers can defray some of the cost of taking on job candidates who may have less experience in a given field.
+These programs also help veterans become better equipped for future careers.

 Get Your Organization on Board and Start Receiving Tax Credits

-The simple Efficient Hire WOTC screening process helps ensure that employers don’t miss out on available credits and tax breaks for hiring veterans.
+The Efficient Hire WOTC screening process helps ensure that employers don’t miss out on tax breaks for hiring veterans.
 To learn more and request a demo, contact our team today!